RichardByrne95/CI-MS4-TuckIn/README.md

 ### Django Secret Key Exposure

 When starting off this project, I followed along with the course lectures to ensure that I had the project set up properly.
 In the course lecturers, however, the lecturer uploads the Django secret key to GitHub.
 I also did the same before realising what had happened.
 After contacting Student Care, they confirmed that removing 'settings.py' from GitHub in future commits or changing the Django secret key would be sufficient so as to not incur any penalties during grading.
+As such, I generated a new secret key using [https://miniwebtool.com/django-secret-key-generator/](https://miniwebtool.com/django-secret-key-generator/).

 ### Google Maps Places API Autocomplete Limitations

 While implementing the Autocomplete feature from Google's Maps API, I discovered that while you could restrict results to a specific country or between a set of co-ordinates, Google would [not allow you to restrict results to a specific city](https://issuetracker.google.com/issues/35822067).
 As a workaround, I tried using two pairs of co-ordinates that surrounded the entire county of Dublin.
-However, this proved unworkable as, firstly, since Dublin's boundaries do not form a quadrilateral, the co-ordinates that would create the boundary would include places outside of Dublin.
+However, this proved unworkable as, firstly, since Dublin's boundaries do not form a quadrilateral, the co-ordinates that would create the boundary would either include places outside of Dublin, or exclude areas within the county.
 Secondly, when setting a strict boundary in the Places API, you are restricted only to road and area names, with no house addresses being being selectable.

 The most effective solution to this is to use a combination of Google's Maps APIs (Places, GeoCoding, Geolocation, Distance Matrix) in conjunction with one another to convert a given co-ordinate into standard address format, and to then to use the aforementioned services to check if that address is within Dublin.
 This method would provide extra validation of the inputted address through cross-checking it through multiple different Google services, leading to higher accuracy, better results and tighter security.
 If this were a commercial project, this would be the way in which I would solve this problem.
 However, as this is a college project and using these APIs together could easily incur hefty monthly costs, I chose to use the free Google Maps Places API as well as native form validation via HTML.
 The word 'Dublin' was also placed into 3 different places on the homepage (including the website logo) so that users would know before typing that the service is restricted to Dublin.

+Biases were also used in the API settings, so that the API would search within Dublin first, but it ultimately searches all counties of Ireland if not enough results are found within Dublin.

 The 'findPlaceFromQuery' method was used to find a place within the Google Maps Places' database using the selected autocomplete address.
 Then, if the address contained the string 'Dublin' or 'Baile Átha Cliath' (for Irish-speaking users), the form can be submitted.
 Otherwise, the submit button becomes disabled and an error message displays informing the user of the corrective action.
 While this method is more simple than the ideal method, it is effective and appropriate for the use case of this college project.

-Biases were also used in the API settings, so that the API would search within Dublin first, but it ultimately searches all counties of Ireland if not enough results are found within Dublin.

-As this is a MVP, all restaurants are presumed to deliver all over Dublin.
+As this is an MVP, all restaurants are presumed to deliver all over Dublin.
 In a commercial scenario, a more sophisticated system of address verification, delivery radii and geo-tracking would be used from the paid services of the Google Places API.

 ### Django Math Filters

--    In order use multiplication and division in the Django templating language (without the result returning a rounded integer), [Django Math Filters](https://pypi.org/project/django-mathfilters/) was installed to allow this functionality.
+-    In order to use multiplication and division in the Django templating language (without the result returning a rounded integer), [Django Math Filters](https://pypi.org/project/django-mathfilters/) was installed to allow this functionality.
 Specifically, it was required for the creation of the star ratings underneath each restaurant card in 'restaurants.html'.

 ### Custom Django Template Filters